mechatroner/vscode_rainbow_csv/DEV_README.md

 * Get rid of typescript files and infra, but add comments explaining how you obtained the js versions of the files.

 * Try to get rid of `@types/vscode` dev dependency.

+* Support all commands in web version, especially column edits